imrenzo/web_forum/README.md

-# Web Forum
+# Subject Forum

 ## Description
 ### Simple Web Forum for NUS CVWO Winter Assignment AY24-25
-Forum where users can start discussions on school subjects.
+Web Forum where Students can start discussions on school subjects.

 ## Technologies used
 ### Frontend